openstack-infra/system-config/doc/source/activity.rst

 Overview
 ========

+At the moment only the staging server activity-dev is managed via puppet.
+It runs Apache.
 Eventually we'll have activity.openstack.org run fully on the official OpenStack Infrastructure.